-The use of computer hardware and software to create an artificial (i.e. ‘virtual’) environment.
+Virtual Reality (VR) is the use of computer hardware and software to create an artificial (virtual) environment.

-The term has been traced back to the brilliant French playwrite Antonin Artaud who believed that the internal world of so-called fantasy and the imagination was just as real as the outside world.
+The idea has been traced back to the French playwrite Antonin Artaud.
+Artaud believed that the internal world of fantasy and the imagination was just as real as the outside world.

-This view parallels to some degree C. G. Jung’s reflections on the art of alchemy, where relationships with matter and particularly with other people are viewed as something analogous to chemical interactions.
-And the hypothesized Jungian dynamics of transference, counter-transference and especially syntonic counter-transference point in a similar direction.
+This view parallels to some degree C. G. Jung’s beliefs about alchemy, where human relationships with matter and with other people are compared to chemical interactions.
+And the Jungian theories of transference, counter-transference and especially syntonic counter-transference point in a similar direction.

-Artaud’s understanding of virtual reality also touches on the notion articulated by John Donne that no man is an island–that is, neither distance nor even death entirely separates one individual from another.
+Artaud’s understanding of virtual reality also touches on John Donne’s idea that no man is an island—that is, neither distance nor death entirely separates one person from another.

 No man is an island, entire of itself